dsteyn44/comic_craze_MS3/README.md

 ### Bug Fix

+Backend
 -   Was deploying on Heroku but showed an error pymongo Auth fail.
 I worked out that my MONGO_URI Connection was incorrect.
+-   Tried to sign in as "admin" but was thrown an error "UnboundLocalError: local variable 'favorite' referenced before assignment".
+The reason for this was that the "favorite" value had been assigned to the  user but not to the admin

+Frontend
+-

 ## Deployment

 ### GitHub Pages